 Her domestic pet experience includes almost 40 years of caring for dogs, cats, ferrets, rabbits, guinea pigs, hedgehogs, chinchillas and small rodents.
 She has a warm, loving personality to which animals respond well, and a conscientious attention to detail that ensures your pets will get the care they need.

-When she is not caring for animals, Lorna is an avid gardener (though she makes Patrick do the tough stuff), a voracious reader, and writer.
+When she is not caring for animals, Lorna is an avid organic gardener (though she makes Patrick do the tough stuff), a voracious reader, and writer, and active in the environmental movement.

 Patrick hails from the west coast of Ireland but speaks fluent cat and dog, and seems to draw both like a magnet.
 He is the energetic one in the family and particularly enjoys dogs with high exercise requirements.
 He is fond of brisk walks, frisbee games, impromptu soccer and splashing in waves, and never met a tennis ball he wasn’t willing to throw.